ike091/ike091.github.io/_posts/2023-11-06-the-amazon.md

 We had another solid dinner of chicken and rice, although I have to say, it was a little concerning eating chicken 36+ hours into a backpacking trip without refrigeration... oh well, my digestive problems didn't manifest until the plane ride home, so can't complain.
-(Can't say the same for Kyle though... poor guy.)
-He tells me getting up five times in the middle of the night in the middle of the Amazon rainforest is not pleasant, and comes with serious risk of being eaten by god-knows-what.
+(Can't say the same for Kyle though...)
+He tells me getting up five times in the middle of the night in the middle of the Amazon jungle is not pleasant, and comes with serious risk of being eaten by god-knows-what.

 On our way back to the reserve, the incessant rain had completely flooded the trail we originally took.
 After quite a lot of backtracking and more than a few